dropwizard/dropwizard/docs/source/manual/core.rst

 Bundles
 =======

-A Dropwizard bundle is a reusable group of functionality, used to define blocks of a service's behavior.
-For example, ``AssetBundle`` provides a simple way to serve static assets from your service's ``src/main/resources/assets`` directory as files available from ``/assets/*`` in your service.
+A Dropwizard bundle is a reusable group of functionality, used to define blocks of an application's behavior.
+For example, ``AssetBundle`` provides a simple way to serve static assets from your application's ``src/main/resources/assets`` directory as files available from ``/assets/*`` in your application.

 Some bundles require configuration parameters.
-These bundles implement ``ConfiguredBundle`` and will require your service's ``Configuration`` subclass to implement a specific interface.
+These bundles implement ``ConfiguredBundle`` and will require your application's ``Configuration`` subclass to implement a specific interface.

 Serving Assets
 --------------

-Either your service or your static assets can be served from the root path, but not both.
+Either your application or your static assets can be served from the root path, but not both.
 The latter is useful when using Dropwizard to back a Javascript application.
-To enable it, move your service to a sub-URL.
+To enable it, move your application to a sub-URL.

 .. code-block:: yaml

     http:
-      rootPath: /service/*  # Default is /*
+      rootPath: /application/*  # Default is /*

 Then use an extended ``AssetsBundle`` constructor to serve resources in the ``assets`` folder from the root path. ``index.htm`` is served as the default